yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_service.md

 2. Click **Add > HTTPS Interface**, and enter a name for the interface.
 3. On the **Network** tab, set **Port** to `8081`.
 4. Click **X.509 Certificate**, select your SSL certificate, and click **OK**.
+5. Click the **Deploy** icon to deploy the configuration to API Gateway.

 For more details on the fields and options in this configuration window, see [Configure HTTP services](/docs/apigw_poldev/gw_instances/general_services/).

-**Deploy the configuration**\

-To deploy the configuration to API Gateway, click **Deploy** icon.

 You must configure your browser to use secure connection as well.
-For more details, see [Configure your browser to use SSL/TLS connection](configure_browser_ssl_service.htm).
+For more details, see [Configure your browser to use SSL/TLS connection](#configure-your-browser-to-use-ssl-tls-connection).

 ## Configure your browser to use SSL/TLS connection